GeorgeDaoud3/SOFE4630U-Design/README.md

     4. Publish the results (at least the bounding boxes and depth) to another topic.
 4. Test the pipeline locally first at the GCP console.
 5. Run it as a stream process using the Docker image as a cloud-based Dataflow Job.
+6. Create a publisher and subscriber to test the job